betagouv/datapass/README.md

 ### Slow hot reloading in signup-front in the virtual machine

-If you experience slow hot reloading in interactive mode for signup-front, execute this on your host AND on the datapass VM:
+If you experience slow hot reloading in interactive mode for signup-front, execute this on your host AND on the datapass virtual machine:

 ```shell script
 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p